 DON’T COMPLAIN, EDUCATE

 So, I certainly don’t want this post to be a rant.
 And I don’t want my clients to think poorly of me.
-Instead, I’m following this article’s instruction; I’m offering a bit of educational suggestion on the theory of cause and effect—how busyness can cause clients to sabotage their own projects.
+Instead, I’m following this article’s instruction; I’m offering some education on the theory of cause and effect—how clients’ busyness can sabotage their own projects.

-Here’s one example (this actually happens all the time in every industry):
+Here’s an example (this actually happens all the time in every industry):

 Client XYZ doesn’t meet the agreed-upon deadline for fulfilling her responsibility for the project.

 “Sorry,” she says.
 “I was just so busy.”